p0nce/life-idioms/articles/ATM Case Study&#x3A; Dependency vs Write-your-own.md

     M-E(B) + P-E(B) < C(C) + M(C) + P(C)

-Now, we postulate that the feature leads to equal sales, whether it comes from artifact B or C. **This is, of course, a huge postulate.**
+Now, we postulate that the feature leads to equal sales, whether it comes from artifact B or C. **This is, debatable postulate.**

     P(C) = P-E(B)
     M-E(B) < C(C) + M(C)